 “I’ll bite then bud.
 What is it you need me to do?
 I’m not opposed to making thirty thousand dollars helping some bum in a Denny’s”

 That was the moment where he reached into his pocket, and changed everything.
 Still with that strange look on his face, he reached into his jacket and pulled out the most notorious human invention in written history.
 On the table at a strange, almost mystical diner, sitting next to my cup of coffee was a shiny seemingly brand new long barreled revolver that sucked away any traces of ease or serenity out of the very thin air we were breathing.
 I just sat there looking at it, trying not to make any revealing expressions while I took a sip of coffee.

 “Nice gun…” The only thing I could manage to get out of my mouth.

 “Look at my friend over there.”
 He said this and turned his head to look at the server, our poor wretched old host.
 This entire time he had just been pacing around the restaurant sweeping up little nonexistent pieces of trash and wiping down tables with a damp rag.
 He had that same look on about him still, exhausted and unhopeful, as if he was waiting for a shift to end, but knew that inevitably he would be back here doing the same thing tomorrow.
 He turned and looked, and gave us a brief nod before going back to his business.

 “Well, I want you to take this gun, and shoot my friend here when he finishes his shift tonight.
+Make sure you shoot him dead now, aim high.
 I want this to be the last time he ever pours a cup of coffee, lays down a laminated menu, greets a lost traveler, clocks in, clocks out, or leaves this diner, because you my friend are going to put a bullet in his head for me.”